 (a) For full dress occasions.-White kid with two buttons.
+Not worn with No. 6 dress.

 (b) For undress occasions.-Brown (cape) with two buttons, but when in white clothing, brown gloves will not be worn unless ordered.
-Gloves will not be worn in fighting or manœuvre order.
+Gloves will not be worn in fighting or manoeuvre order.

-23. Collars.-White double collars, not to exceed 2 ins. or be less than $1\frac{1}{2}$ ins. in height, and white shirts to be worn with the blue serge frock.
-Soft white double collars may be worn on the occasions laid down in the orders of dress, page 103.
+23. Collars.-White double collars, not to exceed 2 ins. or be less than 11⁄2 ins. in height, and white shirts to be worn with the blue serge frock.
+Soft white double collars may be worn on the occasions laid down in the orders of dress, page 120.